smd92/rock-paper-scissors_JS/README.md

 # rock-paper-scissors
-Rock Paper Scissors with JS
+Rock Paper Scissors in JS with UI